“Choose Wisely”: If A Black Woman Was To Choose Wisely, A Black Man May Not Be Chosen

 HERE’S THE OKEY DOKE: ARE YOU READY FOR WHAT YOU’RE ASKING FOR?

-The black community only tells black women to “choose wisely” or “date smarter” when it’s time to blame them for being single mothers.
+The black community only tells black women to “choose wisely” or “date smarter” when it’s time to blame them for being single mothers or failed relationships.
 The objective is to say all black women who are single, or single mothers, are so because they only choose “deadbeats, thugs, and bums”.
 The objective is to keep black women in a state of mania.
-To send black.women on a blind chase to avoid the harsh criticisms of a community that doesn’t really care about black women, their lives, safety, or well-being.
+To send black.women on a blind chase to avoid the harsh criticisms from a community that doesn’t really care about black women, their lives, safety, or well-being.
 The objective is to keep black women in a desperate position for black male acceptance, so she can in turn be solely scapegoated for all relationship failures.
 Its a trap I see so many sisters fall into.

 I’ve grown past tired of seeing black women being the only ones targeted in the black community’s objective to “rebuild the black family”.
 I believe black women absolutely should stop having sex and giving children to unqualified men.
 What the black community needs to cease in this process, is simultaneously pushing the “struggle love”, and “build a man up” propaganda that circulates on social media and interpersonal conversations daily.
-Let black women embark on their journey to become radical choosers and pre-qualifiers of potential partners.
+Let black women embark on their journey to become radical choosers and qualifiers of potential partners.
 Stop trying to force and manipulate black women to cater ONLY to the needs and desires of black men.
 Black women are waking up more to become unapologetic in their stance.
 There will be a day where a majority of black women can no longer be guilt-tripped into back peddling for black men who lack in healthy qualities for relationship potential.
 I await for that day to arrive.
 Black men need to stand up or they will get left behind.

 Articles that are referenced: